Bonome/weather/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `app/bower_components` - contains the angular framework files

+Or

+  You can just run bower and link the repository to your www/ apache directory.

 *Note that the `bower_components` folder would normally be installed in the root folder but weather_dash changes this location through the `.bowerrc` file.
 Putting it in the app folder makes it easier to serve the files by a webserver.*